 We often have queries about what we can do to make a smile look better for wedding photos or other special occasions.
 It is true that almost anything is possible with modern dental procedures and materials and improving smiles is what we do best.
 However, depending on what is required, it can take time to provide the treatment you require.
 So if you want to whiten your smile or correct that crooked tooth in time for your big day, please try to give us as much time as you can beforehand, to ensure we can give you the result you are hoping for.

 The Dental Laboratory (The Lab) is where crowns, bridges, and dentures are actually made.
 If your treatment involves the fitting of a dental prosthesis (like a crown), then our Dentists will perform all of the clinical work to prepare your teeth for the prosthesis, make the necessary impressions, and then fit the prosthesis for you.
 However, the actual prosthesis will be made by a Dental Technician and/or Dental Ceramist, working to our prescription.
 This person works off-site in their own studio or laboratory, and will follow our guidelines to produce the exact crown, bridge, veneer or denture that you require.
-Each prosthesis is custom made either by hand, or more often now, by a CAD CAM computer aided process.
+Each prosthesis is custom made either by hand, or more often now, by a combination of a CAD CAM computer aided process followed by hand refinement by the Ceramist.
+However, for the utmost aesthetics, nothing beats a crown or veneer made 100% by the hand of a skilled ceramist.

-At Brisbane Prosthodontics, we use the services of several Dental Laboratories as all Labs have specialised skills in specific areas of Dentistry.
+At Brisbane Prosthodontics, we use the services of several Dental Laboratories as each Lab tends to have specialised skills in specific areas of Dentistry.
 Therefore, we will always work with the best Labs in their respective areas of expertise, to enable us to provide you with the very best treatment outcomes.
 The labs we use are located in Brisbane, the Gold Coast, Sydney, and Perth.
-We use only high-gold content (Nobel) alloys for our crowns, and NONE of our work is sent to overseas laboratories.
+Our Labs are not cheap, and they only use high-gold content (noble) alloys for our crowns.
+Although we sometimes request certain precision milled laboratory components from Sweden, Japan or the USA, we never otherwise outsource any of our Labwork to overseas laboratories.

 Modern dental procedures are relatively safe for most people who are fit and healthy.
 However, there are always some risks and pregnancy brings its own possible concerns and complications to treatment.
 In most instances, whilst there are no drugs or medications that would be administered to a pregnant person that are likely to cause harm to the mother or baby, it is advisable to defer all elective treatment until after pregnancy, to ensure that there is no possible risk incurred.
 Also, a heavily pregnant person may find lying in the dental chair for a prolonged period to be very uncomfortable, and for this reason we would advise against any non-urgent dental treatment at Brisbane Prosthodontics.

-At Brisbane Prosthodontics, we have been able to provide treatment to some of the worst "gaggers" in existance!
-Whilst not every procedure can be performed in all instances, we have been able to assist patients who have previously had difficulty obtaining appropiate dental care.
+At Brisbane Prosthodontics, we have been able to provide treatment to some of the worst "gaggers" in existance !
+Whilst not every procedure can be performed in all instances, we have been able to assist patients who have previously had difficulty obtaining appropriate dental care.
 If you feel that you have problems gagging during dental procedures, then please let us know during your consultation.

 You may be able to claim some of the costs of your dental treatment as a tax rebate depending on your own personal circumstances.
-The rules for this continually change and this comment does not purport to offer financial advice nor does this note constitute tax or financial advice.
-We would thus recommend that you consult with your Financial Advisor to explain if the rebate exists and if it may apply to you.
+The rules for this continually change and this comment does not purport to offer financial or tax advice.
+We would thus recommend that you consult with your Financial Advisor to explain if a rebate exists and if it may apply to you.